will-lancer/will-lancer.github.io/README.md

 Some books that I'm reading now:

 For courses:
- * Srednicki's *Quantum Field Theory*.
-A very solid and clear book on QFT, focusing on the path integral.
-It's also one of the more modern canonical QFT textbooks.
-Nice problems too--not too hard but not too easy.
-I think a weakness of this book is its brevity.
-It sometimes does not explain or motivate things enough in my opinion.
-This is also a strength of this book, though, so one has to pick their poison.
-   (I would chug gallons of this poison over reading another misplaced index in Schwartz.)
  * Schwart'z *Quantum Field Theory and the Standard Model*.
 This is the book my QFT II mostly follows.
 I read it against my will.
 Kidding (kind of).
 I think Schwartz has useful discussions of some things, but this book isn't really to my tastes.
 I will not vent my frustrations